-As more and more people favoring online-only services like Netflix, Hulu, and Amazon Prime Video over traditional cable and satellite TV subscriptions — a practice colloquially known as “cutting the cord” — streaming is becoming the new standard for how we enjoy our home entertainment.
-With even newer streaming services like , PlayStation Vue, and Sling, now sports fans can enjoy all of their favorite content online as well, from the Ultimate Fighting Championship (UFC) to Top Rank Boxing and more.
+As more and more people are switching exclusively to online-only streaming services like Netflix, Hulu, and Amazon Prime Video instead of traditional cable and satellite subscriptions — a practice known as “cutting the cord” — streaming is becoming the new standard for how we enjoy our home entertainment.
+With even newer streaming apps like and Sling, sports fans can now enjoy all of their favorite content online as well, from the Ultimate Fighting Championship (UFC) to Top Rank Boxing and more.

-Television shows and movies have been readily available via online streaming for years now (even gaming consoles come pre-loaded with Netflix, Hulu, and other apps), letting pretty much anybody with an internet connection save money by picking and choosing what entertainment they actually want to pay for.
-Sports content has been a trickier affair, however, owing to more strict broadcasting restrictions, many of which vary by region.
+TV shows and movies have been widely available via online streaming for years (even gaming consoles come loaded with Netflix, Hulu, and other apps now), letting virtually everybody with an internet connection save money by picking and choosing what services and channels they actually want to pay for.
+Sports content has been a bit trickier, however, due to stricter broadcasting restrictions which vary by region.

-Thankfully, ESPN has made things a lot easier when it rolled out the ESPN+ streaming service in early 2018, which was an especially welcome sight for people who enjoy the fighting action of UFC and Top Rank Boxing.
-ESPN has developed an increasingly exclusive relationship with these MMA and boxing promotions, and since the sports broadcaster finally rolled out out its own premium streaming service last year, ESPN+ is arguably the best place to stream and watch Top Rank Boxing events right on your computer, mobile device, or modern smart TV without a cable or satellite subscription.
+ESPN made things a lot easier when it rolled out the ESPN+ streaming service in early 2018, which was an especially welcome sight for people who enjoy the furious action of UFC and Top Rank Boxing.
+ESPN has developed an increasingly exclusive relationship with these MMA and boxing promotions, and today, ESPN+ is arguably the best way to stream and watch Top Rank Boxing events right on your computer, mobile device, or compatible smart TV without a cable or satellite subscription.

 The other good news is that ESPN+ is actually pretty cheap compared to other services like Netflix.
-If you already have other streaming services you like (and, if you’re a cord-cutter, you probably do), then you don’t have to pay out the nose to enjoy Top Rank Boxing matches and other events:will set you back just $5 for a per-month subscription or an even cheaper $50 for an annual membership.
+If you already have other streaming apps you like (and, if you’re a cord-cutter, you probably do), then you don’t have to pay out the nose to enjoy Top Rank Boxing matches and other fighting events:will set you back just $5 for a per-month subscription or an even cheaper $50 for an annual membership.
 You also have the option of which nets you ESPN+, Hulu, and Disney+ for just $13 per month (saving you 25%) if you’re looking for a more complete streaming package.

-If you’re just now getting into the world of cord-cutting, however, and you want to find a good streaming service that includes ESPN (rather than just signing up for ESPN+ by itself), you have a handful of other options for watching Top Rank Boxing online.
+If you’re just now getting into the world of cord-cutting and you want to find an all-inclusive streaming service package that includes ESPN (rather than just signing up for ESPN+ by itself), you have a handful of other options for watching Top Rank Boxing online.
 These streaming apps work on Android, iOS, Fire TV, Apple TV, Chromecast, and Roku devices, as well as any up-to-date web browser (with a few exceptions) — just bear in mind that you still need ESPN+ to watch Top Rank Boxing pay-per-view events like Deontay Wilder vs. Tyson Fury III coming this July.

-- includes ESPN in its Live TV plan, which rings in at $45 per month.
-This includes ESPN along with many other channels and you can add premium channels like HBO and Showtime for an extra fee), but the better deal is to go for that includes a standard Hulu subscription along with ESPN+ and Disney+.
+- includes ESPN in its Live TV plan, which rings in at $55 per month (this includes ESPN along with many other channels, and you can add premium channels like HBO and Showtime for an extra fee), but the better deal is to go for that includes a standard Hulu subscription along with ESPN+ and Disney+.
 You can use Hulu on the Xbox One, Nintendo Switch, and Samsung and LG smart TVs along with the devices listed above.

 - with its wireless plans, something to consider if you’re looking to switch carriers. formerly DirecTV Now, has a wide range of subscription plans.
-The Plus package starts at $50 per month and gives you more than 45 channels including ESPN (which is included in all the tiers), and while it’s not the best value of the bunch, it does include HBO as part of your subscription for no extra fee.
+The Plus package starts at $65 per month and gives you more than 45 channels including ESPN (which is included in all the tiers), and while it’s not the best value of the bunch, it does include HBO as part of your subscription for no extra fee.
 Note that AT&T also frequently offers discounted TV packages

 Looking for more great stuff?
-Find tech deals, post-Labor Day sales, back-to-school savings, and much more on our curated deals page.
+Find tech deals and much more on our curated deals page.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.